jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

 will provide all these.

 Most human  beings can  compute in  radix 10  only.
-Some  have limited skill  to  compute  in  octal   or  hexadecimal.
+Some  have limited skill to  compute in binary, octal  or hexadecimal.
 My module  will do computations in any  radix from 2 to 36.
 Thus,  the mental computation class will be able to compute Z × Z  = Y1 in radix 36 (in radix 10: 35 × 35 = 1225 = 36 × 34 + 1).